-Why Qatari bid for Man Utd is complicated but likely
+Will Qatari bid materialise before Man Utd deadline?

-Man Utd sale: Qatari bid for Old Trafford club to be launched as deadline approaches
+Man Utd sale: Qatari bid for Old Trafford club expected as deadline approaches

 Last updated on .From the section Man Utd